serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 }
 ~~~

 Now that we actually `receive` our message we have to check if there's a demand for it.
 If there is, we use the `onNext` method to pass it to the Flow.
 If not, we reject it by calling `nack()`.
-The message will be later resend by the broker and hopefully processed when there are free resources.
+The message will be later resent by the broker and hopefully processed when free resources are available.

 ~~~ scala
 class RabbitConsumerActor extends ActorProducer[RabbitMessage] {